KediDili/VanillaPlusProfessions/features.md

 ### Fallout
 Radioactive ore nodes spawn in the non-dangerous mines and Skull Cavern.
 The chance is ``0.0001 * mineLevel`` per stone.

+As of 1.1.0, you can configure the chance in the mod config. (mineLevel will still affect the true chance.)

 ### Everyone's Best Friend
 Diamond, tigerseye, opal, fire opal, jasper, and star shards will become universal loved gifts.